GitToby/tobydevlin.com-2.0/content/blog/machine-learning-platform-best-practices.md

     return _x_train, _x_test, _y_train, _y_test
 ```

-When it comes to get the predictions we want to ensure we measure a relevant accuracy.
+When it comes to getting the predictions we want to ensure we measure a relevant accuracy.
 There are lots of ways of doing this for regression, as discussed in [this post](https://stats.stackexchange.com/a/366824) and [in the sklearn docs](https://scikit-learn.org/stable/modules/model_evaluation.html#regression-metrics).
 Essentially the question is the same:

 > how far away from the correct answer am I?

-This means answering things like penalizing "distance" from the true result, by squaring, or just getting the absolute value of the distance and how to aggregate all our guesses, such as taking averages or min/max of our deltas.
+This means answering things like penalizing "distance" from the true result, by squaring or just getting the absolute value of the distance and how to aggregate all our guesses, such as taking averages or min/max of our deltas.
 In my case, I'll try 3:

 * [Mean Absolute Error](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.mean_absolute_error.html) ($MAE$)
 * [Max Error](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.max_error.html) ($ME$)
 * [Root Mean Squared Error](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.mean_squared_error.html) ($RMSE$)

-Its worth noting this is just a way of comparing 2 arrays of the same length.
+It's worth noting this is just a way of comparing 2 arrays of the same length.
 We could go into lots of detail around skewness and how that impacts predictions on very expensive/cheap houses or the bulk of our data.
-Grading a regression model is really important for analysing what, exactly, you want to be predicting from a ML model.
+Grading a regression model is really important for analysing what, exactly, you want to be predicted from an ML model.

 In real terms this means "given all my guesses, how much did I miss the mark by if I were to guess the cost of the house?".
-For example if I had a $MAE$ of 50,000 I would interpret that as "given any price guess, I would be about 50,000 dollars off the mark"; a $RMSE$ is the same but would be calculated directly as errors are squared before averaging rather than just the abs value.
+For example, if I had a $MAE$ of 50,000 I would interpret that as "given any price guess, I would be about 50,000 dollars off the mark"; a $RMSE$ is the same but would be calculated directly as errors are squared before averaging rather than just the abs value.
 A $ME$ would be just mean my guesses were within 50,000 dollars at all points, so that's the best upper bound I could expect (well kinda, this isn't the best analysis model).
 I'd expect the following:

-$$
-MAE < ME < RMSE
+$$ MAE < ME < RMSE $$
-$$

 I will also return the mean value of the true prices to compare how the model performance actually stacks up